Sweet and nutty, kabocha squash is a great substitute for sugar pumpkins and sweet potatoes. Get all you need to know in this guide.

 Once cut (cooked or raw), you’ll want to store it in an airtight container in the fridge and use it up within a few days.

 However, you can prolong the shelf-life by storing it in the freezer.
-To freeze kabocha squash, start by rinsing the squash, cutting in half, and removing the seeds.
+To freeze, start by rinsing it, cutting it in half, and removing the seeds.
 From here, you can either cut it into slices or cubes.

 Place slices or cubes on a baking tray and freeze for 1 hour.
 Transfer cut squash to an airtight container or freezer bag and store for up to 6 months in the freezer.